jessefaler/CanvasViewer/README.md

 ## Contributions

-Contributions to this project are welcome!
+Contribution to this project are welcome!
 If you have any suggestions, feature requests, or would like to report a bug, please submit an issue or pull request to the GitHub repository.